-- (1) Design right is infringed by a person who, without the licence of the design right owner - (a) imports into Jersey for commercial purposes; - (b) has in his or her possession for commercial purposes; or
+- (1) Design right is infringed by a person who, without the licence of the design right owner - (a) imports into Jersey for commercial purposes; - (b) has in his or her possession for commercial purposes; or - (c) sells, lets for hire, or offers or exposes for sale or hire, in the course of a business,

-- (c) sells, lets for hire, or offers or exposes for sale or hire, in the course of a business. - an article which is, and which he or she knows or has reason to believe is, an infringing article. - (2) This Article has effect subject to Chapter 3. - (3) This Article does not apply, in the case of a design which is a semiconductor topography, if the article in question has previously been sold or let for hire within the protected area, by or with the licence of the owner of design right in the semiconductor topography in question.
+- (2) This Article has effect subject to Chapter 3. - (3) This Article does not apply, in the case of a design which is a semiconductor topography, if the article in question has previously been sold or let for hire within the protected area, by or with the licence of the owner of design right in the semiconductor topography in question.